myself-rajarajan/CODTECH-INTERN/README.md

 # CODTECH
-This the repo for the inter of cybersecurity and ethical hacking.
+This the repo for the inter of cybersecurity and ethical hacking using Python.